 No Fees

 Most banks have a no fee policy, which means no account maintenance fee and closure fees.
-But what I like about CIT Bank is that they extend the idea to have no fees for requesting a check to be mailed out to you either.
+But what I like about CIT Bank is that they extend the no fees idea to mail checks.
 In addition, incoming wire transfers are free for all members, and outgoing wires are also free if your daily balance is $25,000 or higher ($10 otherwise).
 I know I could use this feature since I wire money about 4-5 times a year, which costs $40 a piece at my current bank.

 Who Cares if Rates are So Low?